 New Providence is the busiest island in the Bahamas, the most highly populated by both local residents and tourists.
 In addition to the beaches, the shopping, and the unique landmarks, that the island is known for, there is also an abundance of natural attractions that are worth exploring, from simple parks to zoos and aquariums, and even a full-on nature reserve.
 If you'd like to get to know more about the natural state of the island, these are the attractions to be on the look-out for.

-Do you enjoy spending time outside?
-You might be pleased to know the island has an interesting nature preserve on it.
+Do you enjoy being outside?
+You might be happy to learn the island has a nice nature preserve on it.

 |Primeval Forest||Nature Sanctuary/Wildlife Reserve||2.7 mi.
 Southeast of Central Old Fort Bay||New Providence|

-Visitors can spend some time in one of the many parks, as well as 3 botanical gardens on New Providence Island.
+Vacationers can experience one of the many parks, as well as 3 botanical gardens on New Providence Island.

-Clifton Heritage Park is situated in western New Providence Island.
+Clifton Heritage Park is located within western New Providence Island.
 Clifton Heritage Park is a great way to get an overview of nature in the Bahamas.
 Whether you're interested in birdwatching, camping, fishing, snorkeling, or hiking, there is space to participate in all of these activities on site.

 |Park||1.4 mi.
 East-Northeast of Downtown Nassau|